kerns/VerticalRhythm/README.md

       @include establish-baseline();
     }

-Then, for each element you want to apply to the vertical rhythm:
+For each element you want to apply to the vertical rhythm:

     h1 {
         // Parameters: vertical-rhythm($font-size, $lines);